Scroll to top

 Tuesday, Civics, Ethics

-Ancient Mediterranean and Indic civics and ethics.
+Ancient conversations in civics and ethics.
 Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.

 Wednesday, Social Sciences

-Ancient Mediterranean and Indic archeology, anthropology, and linguistics.
+Ancient conversations in human and social sciences.
 Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.

 Thursday, Natural Sciences